extremeprog-com/just/README.md

 # mongo-sites-api
-A convinient tool for fast prototyping of web and mobile applications.
+A convenient tool for fast prototyping of web and mobile applications.

 ## Installation